Dr. Rebekka King

 Roundtable Discussion of Candy Gunther Brown’s The Healing Gods: Complementary and Alternative Medicine in Christian America.
 Southeastern Commission for the Study of Religion – Nashville, Tennessee (March 2015)

-“The City: Multidirectional Pedagogy in a Multicultural Milieu.”
+“Performing and Analyzing Bi-national, Multireligious Civic Identities: A Case study of Toronto, Canada.”
 International Research Network on Religion and Democracy – Notre Dame University, Beirut, Lebanon (December 2013)

 “Christianity After Christ: Performing Deconversion Narratives and Progressive Christianity.”
-Centre for Ethnography Lecture Series – University of Toronto Scarborough (March 2012)
+Centre for Ethnography Lecture Series – University of Toronto, Scarborough (March 2012)

 “Talking Textualities: Approaches to and Appropriations of Historical Data by Progressive Christians.”
 Christianities Seminar – University of California, San Diego (November 2011)